pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/glob-pattern.md

 Pachyderm accepts the `/` and `*` indicators as glob patterns.

-Examples of glob patterns that you can define:
+The following are examples of glob patterns that you can define:

-* `/` — Pachyderm processes the whole repository as a single datum and send the data to a single worker node.
+* `/` — Pachyderm processes the whole repository as a single datum and sends the data to a single worker node.
 * `/*` — Pachyderm processes each top-level filesystem
   object, such as a file or directory, in the root directory as a separate datum.
-For example, if you have a repository with ten files in it and no directory structure, Pachyderm handles each file as a single datum, similarly to a map operation.
+For example, if you have a repository with ten files in it and no directory structure, Pachyderm handles each file as a single datum, similar to a map operation.
 * `/*/*` — Pachyderm processes each filesystem object
   in each subdirectory as a separate datum.